 by Nigel Hawkins

-Nigel Hawkins is a Director of Nigel Hawkins Associates, which specialises in the provision of investment and policy research.
+Nigel Hawkins is a Director of Nigel Hawkins Associates which undertakes policy and investment research in the energy and water sectors.